LearnWeb3DAO/IPFS-Theory/README.md

 This can be particularly useful for citizens living in highly authoritative nations or states, where access to information is not widely available on the centralized web.

 #### Data marketplaces
 Projects like Filecoin, which is also from Protocol Labs, extends the IPFS network to include incentives for data storers.
 At a fraction of the cost of hosting data in centralized cloud providers like AWS, you can pay miners of the Filecoin network to host your data.
-In exchange for the guaruantee of data availability, you pay them in $FIL tokens, and get a decentralized and reliable data storage network for cheaper than centralized solutions.
+In exchange for the guarantee of data availability, you pay them in $FIL tokens, and get a decentralized and reliable data storage network for cheaper than centralized solutions.

 #### NFT Metadata
 Recently, decentralized NFT metadata on IPFS has been trending.
 In the earlier days of NFTs, NFTs had metadata being hosted on central servers.
 In fact, even in our Sophomore NFT Collection tutorial, we asked you to build an API endpoint to serve NFT metadata.